mindsdb/mindsdb/mindsdb/integrations/handlers/ray_serve_handler/Readme.md

+# RayServeHandler
+This is the implementation of the RayServe for MindsDB.

+## RayServeHandler

+The `RayServeHandler` is a machine learning engine that integrates with Ray Serve, a powerful Python library for building and deploying machine learning models as HTTP microservices.
+More information about this model can be found (here)[https://docs.ray.io/en/latest/serve/index.html].

+## Prerequisites

+Before using the `RayServeHandler`, make sure you have the following prerequisites in place:

+- Ray Serve server should be running, as the engine relies on it to serve and deploy machine learning models as microservices.

 ## Implementation

 The `RayServeHandler` is implemented using Python and relies on the Ray Serve library for creating and deploying machine learning models.
 Here are the key implementation details: